CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ### Default pages

 `cromwell.config.js` has `defaultPages` property that tells Admin panel where to find your pages.
-For example, in a product page of Admin panel at the top right menu you can see icon with tooltip "open product page in the new tab".
-The icon opens same product in frontend page of an active Theme.
-Since it's possible for Theme author to place product page under any route, you need to specify its route in the `defaultPages` for Admin panel links to work.
+For example, in a product page of Admin panel at the top-right menu you can see icon with the tooltip "open product page in the new tab".
+The icon opens the same product in frontend page of an active Theme.
+Since it's possible for Theme author to place the product page under any route, you need to specify its route in the `defaultPages` for Admin panel links to work.

 All available Default pages with route examples:
 ```json